bers31/bernardo.github.io/Student_Academic_Information_System/README.md

 ## 🤝 **Contributing**

-We welcome contributions to improve SIA-Univ!
+We welcome contributions to improve SI-MAS!
 Here's how you can help:

 1. **🍴 Fork** the repository
 2. **🔧 Create** a feature branch (`git checkout -b feature/amazing-feature`)